Current Students and Graduates

 What will take place?
 What can I expect?

-• Arrive one hour before your ceremony begins.
+• Arrive no later than one hour before your ceremony begins.

 • Head to the gown room.
 Boréal staff will be on site to guide you.